 Some of these are country-specific.
 On the site, it explains: “Please note, some payment methods are not available during checkout.
 Contact us for help.”
 Not many online seed banks accept PayPal, so that’s a nice option here.

-Shipping is – of course – stealthy, and sometimes happens in items with let’s call it a ‘lower profile’.
+Shipping is – of course – stealthy and sometimes happens in items with let’s call it a ‘lower profile’.
+For more on this relatively new but promising seed bank, check out our extensive review of Rocket Seeds here.

 5. Dr. Seeds